-Panorama9 can track changes and update vulnerable systems and devices without you having to do anything all managed directly from the Panorama9 Dashboard.
+Panorama9 can detect vulnerabilities and update vulnerable devices without you having to do anything, all managed directly from the Panorama9 Dashboard.
 Leaving you to do what matters most – provide an IT environment that helps your business achieve its goals.

 Panorama9 can automatically update (including 3rd party applications) Microsoft Windows 7 or newer and Apple's Mac OS X 10.6 or newer.

 Spot devices that should be updated

-Monitored device will at regular intervals report the locally installed software to the Panorama9 cloud.
+Monitored devices will at regular intervals report the locally installed software to the Panorama9 cloud.
 This information is then analyzed and issues are generated.
-You can at anytime view the detected issues using the Panorama9 dashboard or choose to be notified through email, text message or have a ticket created in you help desk solution.
+You can at anytime view the detected issues using the Panorama9 dashboard or choose to be notified through email, text message, push notification or have a ticket created in your help desk solution.

 Patch prioritizing and scheduling

 Fixing detected issues simply consist of you configuring the Panorama9 system with the type of patches that should be automatically trusted and selecting a time slot when the updates may be applied.
 Maybe you wish to treat servers different from workstations, maybe only critical operating system patches are relevant – you decide.

 - Microsoft application patches (such as Microsoft Office, Microsoft Exchange, Microsoft SQL etc).